ComputerScienceHouse/Rooms/backend/README.md

 # Rooms Backend

+The database schema for CSH Rooms can be found [here](https://dbdiagram.io/d/60502ac1fcdcb6230b245391)

 ## Python dependencies
 Use ```pip3 install -r requirements.txt``` to install the required python dependencies.
 A venv is highly recommended.